 “The intersectionality between the many social determinants is extremely important to note,” Devin said.
 “For example, discrimination in housing creates a system where certain groups of people – primarily Black Americans and underrepresented groups – can’t buy homes in desirable areas.
 As a result, they can’t build equity, access areas with higher-income jobs, or live near high-ranking school systems.
 Their children enter the world already at a lower level of privilege -and the data shows that pediatric cancer patients from low-income neighborhoods relapsing faster than those from wealthier communities.”

 Patients carry the weight of these systemic challenges long before they connect with Family Reach.
 But when the challenges pile up, our patient support services are there to provide immediate relief.

 “Our Resource Navigators introduce patients to government programs like SNAP or local food banks, while our financial guidebooks familiarize families with the hidden costs and our financial planners help them map out an appropriate spending plan,” Elizabeth said.
 “These are all important steps to relieving the burden for families.”

 Measuring social determinants for the full picture

-In order to deliver a Financial Treatment Program that provides the right support to the right patients at the right time, we’re continually refining our data collection for the best representation of who we serve and how well our services are performing.
+In order to deliver a service that provides the right support to the right patients at the right time, we’re continually refining our data collection for the best representation of who we serve and how well our services are performing.